Vedanta mulls group restructuring; separate listing of businesses | Business

 - India

-Billionaire Anil Agarwal's Vedanta Ltd on Wednesday said it is mulling a group restructuring that may include demerger and listing of the aluminium, iron & steel, and oil and gas businesses as standalone entities.
+Billionaire Anil Agarwal's Vedanta Ltd on Wednesday said it is mulling restructuring of the mining behemoth that may include demerger and listing of the aluminium, iron & steel, and oil and gas businesses as standalone entities.

+Under the restructuring being evaluated, Vedanta Ltd and three businesses will operate parallelly, chairman Agarwal told PTI.

+''All the three businesses have great potential for growth and we think the model being evaluated will provide natural avenues for growth as well as enhance shareholder value,'' he said.

+Giving an illustration, he said a shareholder of Vedanta will hold 4x shares once the plan is approved and implemented - share of Vedanta as well as those in the three businesses.

+''This is the global model and if you look at even Indian industry you will find that Hindalco is a separate company and so is Tata Steel.
+And we can do the same,'' he said.

-In a stock exchange filing, the firm said its board has constituted a committee of directors to evaluate and recommend options to restructure the group.
+Agarwal said Vedanta's board has constituted a committee of directors to evaluate and recommend options to restructure the group.

+''The idea is to do it as early as possible.
+I can't give a timeframe but it will be very soon,'' he said.

+The plan under evaluation is the same as what port-to-energy conglomerate Adani Group did in 2015 - creating separate listed entities for power, mining, gas and transmission businesses.

-''The Board of Directors of the Company has decided that, considering the scale, nature, and potential opportunities for various business verticals of the company, the company should undertake a comprehensive review of the corporate structure and evaluate a full range of options and alternatives (including demerger(s), spin-off(s), strategic partnerships etc.) for unlocking value and simplification of corporate structure,'' it said.
+''The Board of Directors of the Company has decided that, considering the scale, nature, and potential opportunities for various business verticals of the company, the company should undertake a comprehensive review of the corporate structure and evaluate a full range of options and alternatives (including demerger(s), spin-off(s), strategic partnerships etc.) for unlocking value and simplification of corporate structure,'' Vedanta said in a stock exchange filing.

 Subject to a detailed evaluation, it is the intention that the aluminium, iron & steel, and oil and gas businesses would be housed in standalone listed entities, it added.